 A: "I got a bad mark on my first assignment; this is going to be a bad course."

 Why a fallacy?
-A is concluding that just because he got a bad mark on his first assignment, he is going to get bad marks on all the rest.
+A is concluding that just because they got a bad mark on their first assignment, A is going to get bad marks on all the rest.

 Definition: Assuming that two moral issues have similar weight, even though they may be completely different; often equates minor incidents with major events.